MassimilianoRoccamena/SideChannelAttack/README.md

 ### Testing

-You can launch test for the overall system by running
+You can launch test for the main system by running

 ```bash
 sh test.sh